 - Complement Rule

-Formula to calculate the percentage of the complement of the event E.
+A formula to calculate the complement of the any event E and its percentage.

 Two events are considered independent when the occurrence of one event does not affect the probability of another event happening.
 Use the following formulas to find probability of independent events.